-Disconnection model Processes can disconnect1 and reconnect.
+Disconnection model Processes can disconnect and reconnect.
 In connected mode, a process may send a message to its neighbours, while in disconnected mode, the resources of the process terminal are too low to send any application message but control messages may be transmitted for a while.
-We assume that every process ends its execution while being connected and does not crash while being disconnected.
-In practice, the assumption means that the disconnected, and then terminating or faulty process does not succeed in leaving the set of participants Π .
-Then, a mechanism of leases at the application level will make the incriminated process leaving the set of participants.
+We assume that every process ends its execution while being connected and does not crash while being disconnected1.
 In the sequel, this translates into the assumption that a terminal that disconnects eventually reconnects.
 A moving node first disconnects from the network then it moves to a new location and finally reconnect to the network.
 We assume that mobile terminals eventually stop moving.